AverageCakeSlice/Persona-5-Royal-Differences/Prologue_to_5-2.md

 * Cleaning up the bookshelf in your room on 4/18 or later will reward you with a few new books to read.
 * Cleaning out the rest of your room on 4/18 or later will also give you a CRT TV, although it does not include a tuner so you cannot receive TV blurbs from your room.
 * The CRT TV is now replaced with a DVD player at the secondhand shop.
-* I believe this was in the previous game, but there is now a tutorial that points out that you can solve crossword puzzles at the far table (near the restroom) at LeBlanc without causing time to progress.
+* I believe this was in the previous game, but there is now a tutorial that points out that you can solve crossword puzzles at the far table (near the restroom) at LeBlanc on certain days without causing time to progress.
 * You can now explore Yongen-Jaya at night on 4/21 instead of 4/22.

 ### Palaces